wbyoung/jsi/README.md

 [portlandcodeschool.github.io/jsi](http://portlandcodeschool.github.io/jsi)

-### License
+### Copyright

-This website is _not_ distributed under an open source license.
+The content of this site is protected by copyright.
+It is _not_ distributed under an open source license.
+It cannot be used without express written consent from the author.
-Please respect copyright laws.

-Copyright (c) 2014 Whitney Young.
+Copyright &copy; 2014 Whitney Young.
 All rights reserved.